by guest author Christopher Gladwell, Engaged Yoga

 For me, this manifested in some serious addictive behaviour with alcohol and narcotics to begin with, the drive towards truth moving me out of this addiction, I fell into addictive behaviour with food, using food as a source of emotional comfort.

 It was at this time that I had a fall and another accident that hurt my back so badly I could not walk without agonising pain.
 This was when I encountered Yoga.
 Since I could no longer work I was also in dire economic straits.
 The Yoga was initially intuitive, movements that helped alleviate the pain.
 Then a good friend of mine showed me a Yoga book, in which all the shapes I had been making with my body and more were there.
-Fascinated, I learned more, initially from the book and then from a few teachers.
+Fascinated, I learned more, initially from the book and then from a few good teachers.

 The cleansing practices she taught me that facilitated a change in relationship with food and my own intestinal tract; the asanas that allowed greater life- energy flow in the physical structure; these in conjunction with pranayama that encouraged deeper purity and flow of prana; the wonderful and magical practice of Yoga Nidra, the deep relaxation and transformation practice of the ‘sleep of the Yogi’; Yogic concentration practices (dharana) and meditations from the Bihar school such as Antar Mouna, the practice of Inner Silence; all these helped lead me step by step to greater health and wellbeing, clarity and focus of mind and a movement from pain and distress to greater ease and relaxation in my own existence.